josmar-crwdstffng/angular/aio/content/guide/change-detection-slow-computations.md

 ## Identifying slow computations

-You can identify heavy computations with Angular DevTools’ profiler.
+You can identify heavy computations with Angular DevTools' profiler.
 In the performance timeline, click on a bar to preview a particular change detection cycle.
 This displays a bar chart, which shows how long the framework spent in change detection for each component.
 When you click on a component, you can preview how long Angular spent  evaluating its template and lifecycle hooks.

 <div class="lightbox">
   <img alt="Angular DevTools profiler preview showing slow computation" src="generated/images/guide/change-detection/slow-computations.png">